 Following lunch at a local restaurant, we travel by boat to Elephantine Island, site of the ancient town of Abu (meaning ‘elephant’ and ‘ivory’ in Ancient Egyptian), Aswan’s predecessor, where we see the remains of this trading entrepot and garrison town, and its temples, including the remains of the Temple of Khnum, the ram-headed creator god associated with the Nile and the cataract, and the temples of his consort Satet, reconstructed by the German Archaeological Institute.
 Here we visit the best preserved example of a Nileometer used to measure the annual flood levels.
 We will note the mud brick tombs of the mummified rams associated with the cult of Khnum, as we saw one of these rams on display in the Nubian Museum yesterday.
 We will also come across a Middle Kingdom cult shrine of Heqa-ib, a deified Old Kingdom governor of Elephantine, whose tomb we will have noted earlier this morning at Qubbet el-Hawa.
 (Overnight Aswan) BL

 Day 19: Saturday 9 December, Aswan – Abu Simbel

 - Morning drive through the desert to Abu Simbel

 - Sound and Light Show, Abu Simbel

-Today we drive along the western shore of Lake Nasser to Abu Simbel.
-We will take lunch boxes with us.
-We shall arrive in Abu Simbel in the mid-afternoon where there will be some time to relax and enjoy the facilities of the hotel.
+In the afternoon there will be some time to relax and enjoy the facilities of the hotel which offers views over Lake Nasser.
+Alternatively you may wish to take a short walk for a first view of the temples.
 In the evening we attend the Sound and Light Show; the laser lighting of the Abu Simbel temple is stunning.
 (Overnight Abu Simbel) BLD

 Cairo Airport - 1 night